 Final Thoughts

-While it would be a stretch to say that getting a jump on your taxes will make it fun, adequate preparation can definitely reduce the hassle and more importantly, the stress.
+While it would be a stretch to say that getting a jump on your taxes will be fun, adequate preparation can reduce the hassle and more importantly, the stress.

 The Interactive Tax Assistant on IRS.gov is a good resource if you have general tax questions.
 You can also call Team Clark’s free Consumer Action Center at 636-492-5275.